-- 3.21 The Applicant has provided us with information, along with its application, that confirms that it understands its obligations to provide funds for liabilities, and confirmation by an officer of the Company that it will ensure that sufficient funds for liabilities are in place (and will provide Ofcom with a certificate to this effect) when this becomes necessary.17 - 3.22 We consider that, based on this information, the Applicant would be able to meet its liabilities.
+- 3.21 The Applicant has provided us with information, along with its application, that confirms that it understands its obligations to provide funds for liabilities under Regulation 1617, and confirmation by a director of the Company that it will ensure that sufficient funds for liabilities are in place (and will provide Ofcom with a certificate to this effect) when this becomes necessary. - 3.22 We consider that, based on this information, the Applicant would be able to meet its liabilities.